We’ve reviewed dozens of slow cookers and listed our 10 best options

 The inner pot can be removed and put on the hob making it a perfect, versatile cooker.
 It features a high, low and automatic heat plus it has a powerful 200 watts under its exterior.

-A slow cooker is a small kitchen appliance that is plugged into a socket and used on your countertop.
+A slow cooker is a safe and easy to use small kitchen appliance that is plugged into a socket and used on your countertop.
 In the UK we tend to refer to them as slow cookers, in other countries they are frequently referred to as crock-pots.

 The main purpose of a slow cooker is to enable you to cook your food slowly over several hours.
 For busy people and families, you can cook one-pot fuss-free meals while you go to work or maybe take the children to various clubs or activities knowing that when you return you can quickly serve nutritious home-cooked food in minutes.
 It’s thought that the slow cooker has been around since the 1940’s.